xmarquez/QuickUDS/README.md

 For a more extended introduction to the available functions, see the package vignette.

-The existing UDS scores are available for `24111` country-years (`224` unique countries and non-sovereign territories):
+The extended UD scores are available for `24111` country-years (`224` unique countries and non-sovereign territories):

 ![](README-unnamed-chunk-6-1.png)<!-- -->